gurvir-kaur/symfonyApp/README.md

 > php bin/console doctrine:migrations:migrate

 Thanks to the relationship, this creates a usuario_id foreign key column on the product table.
 Doctrine is ready to persist our relationship!

+I have modified the methods/functions of class product so that when a product is created a User should be filled.
+That's it.

+### Thank you!